mrismanaziz/Reforestation/README.md

-## Where do sheep go to get their hair cut?
-The baa-baa shop.
+## Where do young cows eat lunch?
+In the calf-ateria.